intermine/im-docs/docs/database/data-sources/custom/index.rst

     <property name="src.data.dir" location="/my_data_dir/source_files/"/>
   </source>

-The first line defines the name you wish to give to the of the source and the type - the name of the directory in 'bio/sources'.
+The first line defines the name you wish to give to the of the source and the type - the name of the directory.
 The second line defines the location and name of the data file.

 If you are using data from a database: